 2. Old style dates have been retained before 1752, but with the New Year beginning on January 1st.

 3. There is a major problem from about 1769 to 1773 with confused dating in the register.
-The Bishops transcripts are only available for 1769/70, but using these and the separate marriage register (which duplicates entries in the main register) we have made a best guess at the correct dates.
+The Bishops transcripts are only available for 1769/70, but using these and the separate marriage register (which duplicates entries in the main register) a best guess has been made at the correct dates.
 However, the dates in this period should be used with caution and may be 1 or 2 years out.
-Contact Peter Davidson if you wish to discuss this further.

 - Bing (was Multimap)